aimeeu/armory-docs-docsy/content/en/docs/GuidesAdmin/jenkins.md

 ---
-layout: post

 title: Configure Jenkins
-order: 50
-redirect_from:
-  - /spinnaker_install_admin_guides/jenkins/

 ---

 Before you can make use of Jenkins in Spinnaker, you'll need to configure access to your Jenkins masters.

-{:.no_toc}
-* This is a placeholder for an unordered list that will be replaced with ToC.
-To exclude a header, add {:.no_toc} after it.
-{:toc}

 > The Spinnaker project has more in-depth documentation on configuring Jenkins
 > in Spinnaker [here](https://www.spinnaker.io/setup/ci/jenkins/)